Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • increased irritability.

-Causes of an excess of calcium
+Causes of excess calcium

-5. Age...
+5. Age.
 Older people have difficulty absorbing calcium.
 As a result, its excessive accumulation occurs.

 Consequences of excess calcium: